7urtles/Nginx-Django-Deployment/README.md

     - EXAMPLE: if your structure is 'project/venv' then 'project' is your project name for the setup script.

- 6. Enter your public ip(example: 54.25.36.254), or your domain name (example: your_domain.com)
+ 6. Enter your public ip( EXAMPLE: 54.25.36.254 ), or your domain name ( EXAMPLE: your_domain.com )

  7. Enter your domain or ip in your web browser.